Daniel du Janerand: His work

 In February 1991, doing homage to Daniel du Janerand, his colleague and close friend Maurice Boitel wrote in the catalogue of the exhibition for the centenary of the Fine Arts National Society:

-"...Daniel du Janerand left some unfinished pictures among which one on his easel: last testimony.

-Until the last day, he was painting, going more and more to a very sober expression, more and more to the essential of his deepest feelings: his wonderful pastels, drawn from life, still remain as witnesses of his spontaneous inspiration and vigour magnified on the canvas; these finished works impart to you an optimism I often admired: optimism he kept even during his health ordeals; his dynamism, his hope, helped by a great talent, led to a world always better; a paradisiacal light illuminates the spectator.
+Daniel du Janerand left several unfinished works, including one on his easel at the time of his death.
+He continued to paint until his final days, moving toward a more restrained style focused on his core themes.
+His pastels, drawn from life, reflect the spontaneity and energy of his later work.
+These pieces convey an optimism that he maintained throughout his illness, and his output during this period reflects a consistent artistic vision.

 Daniel du Janerand, in the conversations about our art, our life, was always lenient with the others, as the greatest.
 Formerly, a long time ago, we used to go together in Brie for painting.
 I still see him in front of his easel..."